-Rabinovitz said CDA members have been banned and their money refunded from NECANN, which holds conferences throughout the Northeast.
+Rabinovitz said CDA members had been banned and their money refunded from NECANN, which holds conferences throughout the Northeast.
 They held one in Atlantic City in 2019 and plan to return.
 NECANN President Marc Shepard didn’t comment.
 CDA members have also been banned from the Harvest Cup and the well-known Boston Freedom Rally hosted by MassCann.

 Goines noted Massachusetts is about to experience a shift in the canopy control when the number of operators about to get cultivation license will increase, which will hurt the oligopoly.
 Thus, this is among their pre-emptive measures to control market share.
-He noted that recently, the CCC threatened large corporate cannabis operators subverting license caps, abusing their position, and undermining CCC regulations.
+He noted that recently, the CCC threatened large corporate cannabis operators by subverting license caps, abusing their position, and undermining CCC regulations.